 Second year residents spend a minimum of 16 weeks devoted to ambulatory training.
 This includes a total of 14 weeks in dedicated ambulatory block rotations and at least 2 weeks of elective in an ambulatory setting.
 Residents may also select ambulatory settings for all 8 weeks of scheduled elective bringing the ambulatory training total up to 22 weeks.
 In addition, the required non-CCU cardiology rotations during the PGY-II year incorporates both hospital-based and outpatient-based experiences.

-The ambulatory block rotations for PGY-II residents include four 4-week rotations in various settings including community primary care teaching practices and continuity clinic immersion blocks.
+The ambulatory block rotations for PGY-II residents include three 4-week rotations in various settings including community primary care teaching practices and continuity clinic immersion blocks.
 These immersion blocks include continuity clinics, urgent care clinics, several specialty clinic options, protected time for research, community and/or advocacy programs, and time dedicated to quality-improvement and systems-based practice.
-While on the ambulatory specialty block, residents have two continuity practice sessions weekly, participate in our diabetes disease management, joint injection, and dermatology clinics and attend specialty practices of their choosing to round out the experience.
+While on the ambulatory immersion block, residents have two continuity practice sessions weekly, participate in our diabetes disease management, joint injection, and dermatology clinics and attend specialty practices of their choosing to round out the experience.
 They also have the option of participating in any one of our novel ambulatory electives, including the Home Visit, Narrative Medicine, Resident as Teacher, and Quality Improvement Electives.

 During third year, residents spend a minimum of 20 weeks devoted to ambulatory training.
 This includes a total of 16 weeks in dedicated ambulatory block rotations (four rotations of 4 weeks each), at least 2 weeks of elective and 2 weeks of Emergency Medicine.
 Residents may select ambulatory settings for all 8 weeks of scheduled elective bringing the total ambulatory training opportunities up to 26 weeks.